| |

 Where to eat in Busan

-We tried various restaurants during our 3 days in Busan and we liked everything we had.
+We tried various restaurants during our 3 days in Busan and liked everything we had.

-From the Westerner-type Mad for Garlic restaurant set in Haeundae to the Chinese hot pot Haidilao set minutes away from the train station.
+From the Westerner-type Mad for Garlic restaurant in Haeundae to the Chinese hot pot Haidilao set minutes from the train station.

-On Yeongdo Island, at the raw fish market, we had eel soup with various traditional side dishes.
+On Yeongdo Island, we had eel soup with various traditional side dishes at the raw fish market.

-We had the best fish soup at Samsan Sliced Raw Fish restaurant, minutes away from Haundae Beach.
+We had the best fish soup at Samsan Sliced Raw Fish restaurant, minutes from Haundae Beach.

 Another chain restaurant worth trying is Clam.
-It is a tapas restaurant and you can find it at the beach in Haeundae and at Gwangalli.
+It is a tapas restaurant located at the beach in Haeundae and Gwangalli.

 Also, next to the Haeundae Market, you can find various fish restaurants and a great Korean BBQ place.
 We were served silkworms as appetizers at one of the fish places, so be careful!